louisLasserre/louisLasserre/README.md

 - 👋 Hi, I’m @louisLasserre
-- 👀 I’m interested in learning to be a developer
+- 👀 I’m interested in learning to be a web developer
 - 🌱 I’m currently learning Ruby On rails, and is interested on integration of 3d in websites.
 - 💞️ I’m looking to collaborate on anything, it can be software or web developement.
 - 📫 You can reach me by sending me an email at louis.lasserre@mmibordeaux.com